MonetDBSolutions/npm-monetdb-import/README.md

 This method does the actual import process.

 - sniffResult [object]: If this argument is not provided, the import method collects the sniff data itself by doing an internal call to [Importer.sniff](#sniff).
 If you do provide this argument, it should be an object as it results from a call to [Importer.sniff](#sniff), i.e. it must follow the format for the [csv-sniffer sniffresult](https://www.npmjs.org/package/csv-sniffer#sniffresult).
 - fn [function]: This callback function gets called when the import completes.
 If import failed, an error message will be provided as the first argument.
-On success, this argument will be set to null.
-If this argument is omitted or set to null, no one will be notified when the import completes.
+On success, the first argument will be null.
+The contents of the second argument depend on whether or not 'best effort' mode was used during import (see [bestEffort](bestEffort) for more information about 'best effort' mode.
+If 'best effort' mode is used, the second argument will be an array with all rows that failed to import, with an object for every row, with the following structure:
+    - rowid [integer]: The number of the rejected row
+    - fldid [integer]: The number of the field of the rejected row
+    - message [string]: A message describing the reason of the reject
+    - input [string]: The input row that failed
+If 'best effort' mode is not used, the second argument will be always undefined.

 #### <a name="prepareLabels"></a>Importer.prepareLabels(sniffResult, [options]):